Khomchan/grout_mapping/README.md

 Tunnelingly was estabished in May 2019, user-interpreted application for data plotting including rock types, Rock Mass Rating (RMR), grout consumption, overburden, and grouting pressure in tunnel construction.

+For a full web application, you can visit [Tunnelingly](http://www.tunnelingly.com/).
+On the website, you don't need to run any code to build the tunnel model.
+Just download .xlsx file then save it into .csv file, upload .csv file to the website.
+The website will generate a model itself.

 ___

 I used to work as a Site Engineer for water-diversion tunnel construction at Chiang Mai, Thailand with Unique Engineering and Construction PLC in 2017